Las Meninas: Composition

 As the maids of honour are reflected in each other, so too do the king and queen have their doubles within the painting, in the dimly lit forms of the chaperone and guard, the two who serve and care for their daughter.
 The positioning of these figures sets up a pattern, one man, a couple, one man, a couple, and while the outer figures are nearer the viewer than the others, they all occupy the same horizontal band on the picture's surface.

-Adding to the inner complexities of the picture is the male little person in the foreground, whose raised hand echoes the gesture of the figure in the background, while his playful demeanour, and distraction from the central action, are in complete contrast with it.
-The informality of his pose, his shadowed profile, and his dark hair all serve to make him a mirror image to the kneeling attendant of the Infanta.
+Adding to the inner complexities of the picture is the male little person in the foreground, whose raised hand echoes the gesture of the figure in the background, while his playful demeanour and distraction from the central action are in complete contrast with it.
+The informality of his pose, his shadowed profile, and his dark hair all serve to make him a mirror image of the kneeling attendant of the Infanta.
 However, the painter has set him forward of the light streaming through the window, and so minimised the contrast of tone on this foreground figure.

-Despite certain spatial ambiguities this is the painter's most thoroughly rendered architectural space, and the only one in which a ceiling is shown.
+Despite certain spatial ambiguities, this is the painter's most thoroughly rendered architectural space, and the only one in which a ceiling is shown.
 According to López-Rey, in no other composition did Velázquez so dramatically lead the eye to areas beyond the viewer's sight: both the canvas he is seen painting, and the space beyond the frame where the king and queen stand can only be imagined.
 The bareness of the dark ceiling, the back of Velázquez's canvas, and the strict geometry of framed paintings contrast with the animated, brilliantly lit and sumptuously painted foreground entourage.
 Stone writes:

 We cannot take in all the figures of the painting in one glance.
 Not only do the life-size proportions of the painting preclude such an appreciation, but also the fact that the heads of the figures are turned in different directions means that our gaze is deflected.
-The painting communicates through images which, in order to be understood, must thus be considered in sequence, one after the other, in the context of a history that is still unfolding.
+The painting communicates through images which, to be understood, must thus be considered in sequence, one after the other, in the context of a history that is still unfolding.
 It is a history that is still unframed, even in this painting composed of frames within frames.